jrvansuita/Nest-Pages/apps/blabber/index.md

 - To provide and maintain the Service.
 - To improve performance, fix bugs, and monitor app usage.
 - To contact You if You reach out for support or feedback.
+- To display advertising that helps keep the app free.

 ---

 ## Retention of Your Data

 - We do not store any personal data on our servers.
-- Usage data (such as crash reports) may be retained anonymously to improve the app.
+- Usage Data (such as crash reports and analytics) may be retained anonymously to improve the app.

 ---

 ## Transfer of Your Data

 Your data is stored locally on your device.
-No personal data is transferred outside your country unless you explicitly choose to share it (e.g., sending a recording via email or cloud service).
+No personal data is transferred outside your country unless you explicitly choose to share it (e.g., sending a recording via email, WhatsApp, or cloud service).

 ---